akiarie/blog/_posts/2018-07-05-divine-truth.md

 Today I'm going to teach you what these words mean.
-I have recently become convinced that most Christians who claim to believe in the authority of the Scripture, or more completely, the authority of the Holy Spirit as He speaks in all the Scripture, have been sloppy in their thinking, and have therefore never understood the implications of such a belief.
+I have recently become convinced that most Christians who claim to believe in the authority of the Scripture, or more completely, the authority of the Holy Spirit as he speaks in all the Scripture, have been sloppy in their thinking, and have therefore never understood the implications of such a belief.
 This should be deeply distressing to the Church, that most professing Christians do not understand or are too lazy to follow the most basic implications of this, the most basic axiom of the faith.